Adams County Courthouse (Iowa): History

 Quincy was Adams County's first county seat, and a frame building was built for a courthouse in the 1850s.
 The building was later used for a school before it was torn down in 1932.
 There is some indication that a second courthouse was built in Quincy, but the evidence is not conclusive.
 The county seat was moved to Corning in 1872, and a frame building was erected for a courthouse by the local citizens.
 It was destroyed in a fire on February 1, 1888.
 The destroyed building was replaced by a brick Romanesque Revival structure in 1890 for $28,183.
-That building was similar to the Adair County Courthouse in Greenfield and the Monona County Courthouse in Onawa.
-As it was being torn down in 1955 the roof collapsed narrowly missing some of the workers.
+It was designed by Council Bluffs architect S.E.
+Maxon, who designed Adair County Courthouse in Greenfield, the Monona County Courthouse in Onawa, and the Fremont County Courthouse in Sidney, Iowa..
+As it was being torn down in 1955 the roof collapsed, narrowly missing some of the workers.
 The present Modernist courthouse was completed in 1955 for $218,635.
-When it was completed it featured concrete walls painted light green separated by panels in between the windows that were painted pink.
+When it was completed, it featured concrete walls painted light green separated by panels in between the windows that were painted pink.